-Judicial review is a type of a court proceeding in which a judge examines the lawfulness of a decision or action executed by a public body.
-Accordingly, a judicial review application is made to either the High Court or the Upper Tribunal.
-It is a remedy of the last resort because it can only be used where there is no adequate alternative available.
+The immigration judicial review is a type of a court proceeding in which a judge examines the lawfulness of a decision.
+A judicial review is made to the Upper Tribunal.
+It is a remedy of the last resort because it can only be used where there is no other adequate alternative is available.

 Immigration Judicial Review Time Limit